 Auto loans in Chapter 7 bankruptcy

-With Chapter 7, also known as liquidation, you would give up assets in exchange for being able to walk away from certain debts.
-In general, people with car loans can consider the five options discussed above, which include:
+With Chapter 7, also known as liquidation, you give up assets in exchange for being able to walk away from certain debts.
+In general, people with car loans can consider the outlined options.

 - Reaffirming the debt.

 - Continuing repayment to make the loan current.

 - Renegotiating the loan terms with the lender.

 When filing for Chapter 7 bankruptcy, the goal is to get your debt back to a “clean slate.”
 Depending on your situation, you may or may not be given the option to keep your vehicle in the process.
 If not, you will need to surrender your vehicle.